- Visitor Information

 Q: Who grows the ranunculus at the fields, and who owns the land?

-A: Mellano & Company of San Luis Rey is the production arm with Mike Meuhe as the on-site grower.
+A: Mellano & Company of San Luis Rey is the production arm and onsite grower.
 The Ecke family owns the land.

 Q: Will this year's weather have any effect on the blooming season?